Software Tools to Help Governing Boards

-This discussion reminded of my previous work to visualize this and put ideas into action.
-I created this visual so museum leadership, staff and volunteers can all feel like they are on the same page, working towards the collective good of the organization.
+This discussion reminded me of my previous work to visualize this and put ideas into action.
+I created this visual so museum leadership, staff, and volunteers can all feel like they are on the same page, working towards the collective good of the organization.

 Linking Strategic Planning to Implementation Strategies for Museums